jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 ### McDonald's omega Estimation
 - Posterior predictive check: Display a graphical check for the fit of the single factor model, in other words for the unidimensionality of the data.
 Answers the question if the posterior single-factor model predicts data similar to the original data set?
 - Fit measures: Display a table with Bayesian fit indices for the single factor model:
-Bayesian LR, B-RMSEA, B-SRMR, B-CFI, B-TLI
+Bayesian LR, B-RMSEA, B-CFI, B-TLI
-  - p RMSEA/SRMR < .08: probability that the B-RMSEA or the B-SRMR are smaller than a cutoff
+  - p(RMSEA < .08): probability that the B-RMSEA is smaller than a cutoff
-  - p CFI/TLI < .90: probability that the B-CFI or the B-TLI are larger than a cutoff
+  - p(CFI/TLI < .90): probability that the B-CFI or the B-TLI are larger than a cutoff
 - Standardized factor loadings: Display a table with the standardized loadings of the single-factor model